 There are two shelter options in Washington County.
 Families seeking shelter should contact the St. Andrew's Resource Center at 651-762-9124 9 a.m. to 4 p.m.
 Monday through Thursday.

 Singles or families that have completed an intake with St. Andrew’s and are waiting for space contact may contact the County Homeless Outreach Services Team.
 Households must be seen in person to seek shelter.
 HOST has walk-in hours.

 Coordinated Entry is a regional system that connects homeless households with housing programs, and includes Anoka, Dakota, Scott and Carver counties, as well as Washington.
 Anyone assessed by an approved access point within these counties will be placed on the same housing priority list.
-Start the assessment.
+Fine more information about coordinated entry.

 Once a household is placed on the priority list, it is prioritized for housing programs based on a number of factors, such as length of homelessness, make-up of household, existence of a disabling condition, and assessment score.
 Agencies trained to complete assessments are called access points, and Washington County has three access points:

 • For youth ages 18-25, outreach workers assigned to Washington County can be found through Youth Services Network.

 The access point will determine if your household is eligible to receive an assessment.
 If you are not, mainstream resources will be provided.

 Three financial resources are available to assist with eviction prevention.